DegrizNet/m1_forcecomplete/README.md

 - Always test the module on a development version before using it in production.
 - By default, the option to send an invoice email is disabled, so only the shipment email is sent.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Disclaimer

+- This module is provided "as is", without warranty of any kind, express or implied.
+Use it at your own risk.
+- The author takes no responsibility for any problems or issues that arise from using this module.
+- Free support is not provided.
+- You are free to use and modify this module, but you cannot resell it.

+## Contact

+For more information or inquiries, please visit [Degriz](https://www.degriz.net/).